zhuang-li/Contextual-Semantic-Parsing-Paper-List/README.md

 # Context Dependent Semantic Parsing: A Survey [[paper]](https://arxiv.org/abs/2011.00797)
 It is currently an emerging field.
 Welcome to contribute!
 This survey has been accepted to COLING'2020.
+As there are more papers related to this field, I think I may update this survey once half a year.
 If you find this survey useful, please cite:
 ```
 @article{li2020context,
   title={Context Dependent Semantic Parsing: A Survey},